PrincetonUniversity/STELLOPT/VMEC.md

 ### Compilation

 VMEC is a component of the STELLOPT suite of codes.
-It is contained within the `stellopt.zip` file.
+It is contained within the 'stellopt.zip' file.
 Compilation of the STELLOPT suite is discussed on the [STELLOPT Compilation Page](STELLOPT Compilation).

 ------------------------------------------------------------------------

 ### Input Data Format

-The VMEC input file has the name `input.name` where `name` is a descriptive name of the user`s choosing.
+The VMEC input file has the name 'input.name' where 'name' is a descriptive name of the user's choosing.
 This input file is a Fortran namelist file which specifies how the code is to be run.
 A full listing of variable can be found in the
 [input variable namelist page](VMEC Input Namelist (v8.47)).
 The input